jyotijilla/CodeAlpha_LanguageTranslation/README.md

 3. 🎯 Select the target language.
 4. 🔄 Click the *Translate* button.
 5. 📋 Copy the translated text.
-6. 🔊 Click *Listen to Translation* to hear the translated text.

 ## 🚀 Future Enhancements

 - 🌐 Support for additional languages
-- 🎙️ Voice input for translation
 - 📱 Improved mobile-friendly interface
 - ⚡ Improved performance and translation speed